Resources for the Arts

 • Jacob’s Pillow Dance offers internships for those interested in arts administration or production.

-• The Kennedy Center in Washington, DC offers internships for college students and graduates interested in arts management
+• The Kennedy Center in Washington, D.C., offers internships for college students and graduates interested in arts management.

 Theatre and Drama